IJM217/ProjectOne_GradeReceived-100/README.md

-# Welcome to our P2P BitTorrent-like System
+# Welcome to my P2P BitTorrent-like System

 ## This project simulates a P2P file-sharing system similar to BitTorrent.
 It allows users to download and upload files using a tracker and seeder.